matiasto/ot-harjoitustyo/documentation/architecture.md

         UI --> services
         services --> entities
 ```
 The UI component includes everything related to user interface elements.
 This part only displays data retrieved from service elements.
-The service elements implement the App logic, or in the case of this app, the interaction with the API.
+The service elements implement the app logic, or in the case of this app, the interaction with the API.
 The task of entities is to model this API data to something more usable from the app's perspective.
 Eventually, these instances of entities return to the UI, where they are unpacked and displayed to the user.

 [Back to Top](#architecture-description)